 - 3-4 ounces tequila (depending on preferred strength)

 - 1 ounce triple sec

 - 1 medium lime, juiced

 - ~15-18 watermelon ice cubes (optional but recommended)

-- margarita salt for lining rim (optional)
+- Margarita salt (optional // for lining rim)

 - To make watermelon juice, scoop half a small watermelon into a blender and puree until well blended.
 Then strain through a fine mesh strainer and place juice in a jar.
-Refridgerate until ready for use.
+Refrigerate until ready for use.

 - To make watermelon ice cubes, cube the other half of the watermelon into ice cube-sized pieces and place on a baking sheet.
-Make sure they're not touching of they'll stick together.
-Freeze for 4-5 hours or overnight, or until very firm.
+Make sure they’re not touching of they’ll stick together.
+Freeze for 4-5 hours or overnight or until very firm.

-- To make margaritas, add watermelon juice, lime juice, tequila and triple sec to a cocktail shaker or pitcher and shake vigorously or stir.
+- To make margaritas, add watermelon juice, lime juice, tequila, and triple sec to a cocktail shaker or pitcher and shake vigorously or stir.

 - Next, run the quarter of a lime around two serving glasses and then dip in margarita salt.
 Fill 3/4 of the way full with watermelon ice cubes (or regular ice cubes if preferred).

 - Divide the margarita between glasses (2 as original recipe is written) and serve immediately.
 Garnish with an additional lime wedge.

 Like this recipe?
 Try these other bodacious summer cocktails.